Frequently Asked questions

 - The CEC is a registered 501(c)3 nonprofit organization and all gifts made to it are tax deductible to the full extent of the law.
 The CEC's Tax ID Number is 95-3403258.

 Is the CEC accredited?

-- Yes, the CEC's Infant-Toddler and Prechool program is accredited by the National Association for the Education of Young Children (NAEYC).
+- Yes, the CEC's Infant-Toddler and Prechool Program and Cooperative Preschool at Caltech are accredited by the National Association for the Education of Young Children (NAEYC).